anvibajpai/Group6-HookIM/Group6-HookIM/README.md

 ## Deviations
 - Decided not to have an "Already have an account?
 Login in" button since the back button allows users to navigate back to login screen
 - For a cleaner look and allowing for longer names, first and last name text fields on Create account screen are wider and on separate lines
-- Added alert messaages on each login and account creation screen for incorrect or incomplete inputs.
+- Added alert messages on each login and account creation screen for incorrect or incomplete inputs.
 - Only have team view for the captain right now, will add player and user view later because there were last minute conflicts that prevented us from adding those changes.
 - After looking at design comments, we will probably use iOS notifications instead of what we put in design to simplify screens a bit.
 - Changed appearance of the add team button to make it more intuitive
-- Made schedule page a table view instead of calendar since had trouble with figuring out how to use the iOS calendar, will fix later
-- Dashboard does not yet segue to calendar due to merge issues last minute.
 - Sign out button on profile page is a deviation from our original design, since we initially forgot to include this feature.
+- We initially had 'Free Agent' status as a togglable feature, we decided to move this to User profile and add dark mode as a togglable feature.